Voy a Acabar Borracho

 Voy a Acabar Borracho is the mainstream debut album by Spanish rock band Platero y Tú.
-It was produced by Platero y Tú, recorded from 22 to 24 February 1991 and published by Wellcome Records on June 1991.
+It was produced by Platero y Tú, recorded from 22 to 24 February 1991 and published by Wellcome Records in June 1991.
 On 26 August 1996, DRO republished the album.

 The outro of the song "Si tú te vas" is taken from Status Quo's version of the song Rockin' All Over the World.